 The eyes are burgundy.
 The nose is red or crimson with a light definition.
 Knee patches can be gifts, and mitts/stockings should be a gift on all 4 feet.

-You might observe a white tip on the tail and discover small colour rings or patches across the eyes and small shade markings in the front of the ears.
+You might observe a white tip on the tail and discover small color rings or patches across the eyes and small shade markings in the front of the ears.

 Pandas could have a white or speckled belly and guard hair and a combination of white scattered guard hairs.

 The point can be any coat shade except white.
-It could show huge differences in colour between the body colour and the other factors.
+It could show huge differences in color between the body color and the other factors.

 The mask could be a skinny ‘V’ for black, black sable, cinnamon, chocolate, and no longer a T bar mask.
 Champagnes will have thin “V’ masks or have no mask at all.
 The nose color may be lighter than the simple shades listed.

-The roan may be any coat colour except all white.
+The roan may be any coat color except all white.
 There needs to be 40%- 60% white guard hair in the body for the ferret to be considered a roan.